Ashburnham Road, Penenden Heath, Maidstone, ME14 2JG

 • Take an active interest in your child’s life online and talk openly with them about the things they do.
 Talk to your child and ask them to show or even teach you how they use the internet, learn which websites or tools they like to use and why.
 Learning together with your child can often open opportunities to discuss safe behaviour online.

 • To start a conversation with your child you could tell them that you understand that some young people share images and videos online and that you’re interested to know what they think about it and how they think they can keep themselves safe.
+Further conversation starter ideas can be found at www.childnet.com/parents-and-carers/what-do-i-need-to-know.

 Dialogue – keep talking